 Brief: SFW is a tactical area weapon used against massed stationary or moving armor and ground vehicles.
-The munitions dispenser contains a payload of 10 BLU-108 submunitions, each containing four skeet-shaped copper projectiles totaling 40 lethal, target-seeking projectiles.
+The munitions dispenser contains a payload of 10 BLU-108 submunitions, each containing four skeet-shaped copper disks totaling 40 lethal, target-seeking projectiles.
 The skeet's active laser and passive IR sensors can detect a vehicle's shape and IR signature; if no target is detected, the warhead detonates at a preset time.
 Primary targets are massed tanks, armored personnel carriers, and other self-propelled targets.
 SFW can be delivered from high altitude and in adverse weather.
 It debuted in combat in Iraq in 2003.
 DOD ceased cluster munition procurement in 2007 and has only employed the weapons in combat once since 2003.
 CBU-105 was the only standard USAF cluster munition that met the less-than-one-percent failure rate previously mandated by DOD for use beyond 2018.
-DOD has since reversed course, retaining existing weapons for deterrence on the Korean peninsula, but is developing a compliant family of Next Generation Area Attack Weapons (NGAAWs).
-NGAAW will initially be a 500-lb improved-lethality, antipersonnel/materiel weapon, followed by a second, more potent 2,000-lb high-fragmentation warhead.
+DOD has since reversed course, retaining existing weapons for deterrence on the Korean Peninsula.
+USAF awarded a \$60 million procurement contract for a compliant family of Next Generation Area Attack Weapons (NGAAWs) in 2019.
+NGAAW will initially be a 500-lb improved-lethality, anti-personnel/materiel weapon, followed by a second, more potent 2,000-lb high-fragmentation warhead.